emoltz/Website/README.md

 ## August 10
 Learning a lot of THREE.js for the site.
 It's going well, but I am learning that integrating it into my site that was not up-front meant for 3D is extremely challenging.
 I may be a bit over my head, so I might want to scale back my ambitions a bit.
 I am thinking I will still install webpack, but use the 3D elements in a much more subtle way.
 Perhaps I could make a new nav bar that is 3D-animated.

+## August 11
+Strange issue with the `canvas` element -- some items outside the canvas were clickable and some items were not.
+Very confusing.
+Finally figured out that it was a CSS issue: I needed to add a `position: relative;` property to the footer class.